On behalf of Hastings Law Firm P.C. posted in Houston Medical Diagnosis Error Lawyer on Monday, September 7, 2015.

 The condition can cause jaw pain, headaches, double vision, blurred vision and even blindness and stroke.
 The woman claims to have suffered a loss of vision that has caused significant financial and personal hardship.
 The plaintiffs alleged that the defendants beached a duty to exercise due care.
 They seek in excess of $50,000 for damages and loss of consortium, plus legal costs and interest.

 Failure to diagnose a condition can adversely affect the quality of a patient’s life.
 While a monetary judgment will not directly improve a victim’s health, it may ease any financial burdens caused by the wrongful acts.
+As the top medical malpractice law firm in Houston, we are here to help.
 Texas residents who believe that substandard medical care is the cause for their health problems may pursue financial relief by filing a medical malpractice claim in a civil court.
 Most choose to utilize the services of an experienced medical malpractice attorneys to guide them through the legal proceedings.

 Source: cookcountyrecord.com, “Cook County couple sues doctors, alleging botched care caused blindness”, Carol Ostrow, Sept.
 1, 2015